Asymptotic Errors for Teacher-Student Convex Generalized Linear Models (or : How to Prove Kabashima's Replica Formula): Introduction

 \subsection{Related work}

-The simplest case of the present question, when both $f$ and $g$ are quadratic functions, can be mapped to a random matrix theory problem and solved rigorously, as in e.g. \cite{hastie2019surprises}.
+The simplest case of the present question, when both $f$ and $g$ are quadratic functions, can be mapped to a random matrix theory problem and solved rigorously, as in e.g. \cite{hastie2022surprises}.
 Handling non-linearity is, however, more challenging.
 A long history of research tackles this difficulty in the high-dimensional limit, especially in the statistical physics literature where this setup is common.
 The usual analytical approach in statistical physics of learning \cite{seung1992statistical,watkin1993statistical,engel2001statistical} is a heuristic, non-rigorous but very adaptable technique called the replica method \cite{mezard1987spin,mezard2009information}.
 In particular, it has been applied on many variations of the present problem, and laid the foundation of a large number of deep, non-trivial results in machine learning, signal processing and statistics, e.g. \cite{gardner1989three,Opper1990,opper1996statistical,Kinzel2003,kabashima2009typical,ganguli2010statistical,advani2016equivalence,mitra2019compressed,emami2020generalization}.
 Among them, a generic formula for the present problem has been conjectured by Y. Kabashima, providing sharp asymptotics for the reconstruction performance of the signal ${\bf x_0}$~\cite{kabashima2008inference}.

 Proving the validity of a replica prediction is a difficult task altogether.
 There has been recent progress in the particular case of Gaussian data, where the matrix $\mathbf{F}$ is made of i.i.d. standard Gaussian coefficients.
 In this case, the asymptotic performance of the LASSO was rigorously derived in \cite{bayati2011dynamics}, and the existence of the logistic estimator discussed in \cite{sur2019likelihood}.
 A set of papers managed to extend this study to a large set of convex losses $g$, using the so-called Gordon comparison theorem \cite{thrampoulidis2018precise}.
-We broaden those results here by proving the Kabashima formula, valid for the set of rotationally invariant matrices introduced above and any convex, separable loss $g$ and regularizer $f$.
+We broaden those results here by proving the Kabashima formula, valid for the set of rotationally invariant matrices introduced above and any convex, separable loss $g$ and sufficiently strongly convex regularizer $f$ under classical conditions.
+We extend this result to any convex, separable $g$ and $f$ under stronger assumptions.